Skip to content

 ) # we get to the parent class

-if field_name is None:
+if get_origin(field_type) is Union:

 raise ValueError(